How to Stay Consistent With Meditation When You're Busy

 An at-home how-to guide from the Recharge subcategory

 Let’s be real: life gets loud.
 Between work deadlines, family responsibilities, errands, and the endless scroll of notifications, carving out time for meditation can feel like just another item on an already overflowing to-do list.
-But here’s the truth—when you’re busiest, that’s often when you need meditation the most.
-The good news?
-You don’t need hours of silence or a mountaintop retreat to reap the benefits.
-Consistency, not duration, is what builds real change.
+When we are overwhelmed, our instinct is often to cut out the things that take time, but this creates a paradox.
+In reality, when you’re busiest, that’s often when you need meditation the most.
+It is the only tool that allows you to step out of the storm and regain a sense of internal agency.

-Here’s how to weave meditation into your busy life—without adding stress.
+Here’s how to weave meditation into your busy life, without adding stress.

 What You'll Need